Making your estate plans known can sometimes be helpful, but in the end, what you choose to disclose is purely a matter of personal choice.

 Talking can have a fringe benefit

-Talking about your estate plans can have another potential benefit: It provides a logical opening to ask your adult children, “What plans have you made for your estate?”
+Talking about your estate plans can have another potential benefit: It provides a logical opening to encourage your adult children to make plans for their estate.

 Because most people think estate planning is all about death and inheritance, it’s easy to put it off.
 This line of thinking has two issues: